-- Sign up for our FREE online mini-course: 14 Days to a Solid Writing Habit – it’s, like, totally free, and full of helpful tips and techniques for getting shit done.
+- Sign up for a FREE online course or 30-day challenge – they’re, like, totally free, and full of helpful tips and techniques for getting shit done.

 - Duct tape your inner critic to a chair, open up your WIP, and write.
 It could be for 20 minutes, it could only be 100 words, it could be absolute twaddle.
 DO IT ANYWAY.
 Then put your work aside and get on with your life, safe in the knowledge that you did something today.
 (Rinse and repeat daily until you’ve got yourself over that initial ‘arrrghh’ of facing the blank page.)